fbpx

 Between the Central Business District, historic Thornton Park, and up-and-coming Parramore, you’ll find tons to do on 407 Day.

-Eat: Enjoy modern takes on Southern staples at Soco, an upscale eatery in Thornton Park.
-Eola General serves deli meat sandwiches, vegan cheese boards, and more in a laid-back setting.
+Eat: Eola General serves deli meat sandwiches, vegan cheese boards, and more in a laid-back patio setting.
+Popular restaurant The Stubborn Mule is a great spot for cocktails and modern American food.

-Drink: Fuel your Orlando adventure with a cup of organic coffee at Downtown Credo.
+Drink: Fuel your Orlando adventure with a specialty cup of coffee at Craft & Common.
 Celebrate the spooky season any time of year at Halloween-themed haunt Cocktails & Screams.

 Shop: Discover Downtown is your one-stop shop for local handicrafts and souvenirs.
 History buffs will find Central Florida-themed books and art in the Orange County Regional History Center’s gift shop.

-Play: The Dr. Phillips Center for the Performing Arts hosts big names in music, comedy, and theater each month.
+Play: The Dr. Phillips Center for the Performing Arts hosts big names in music, comedy, and theater year-round.
 Keep the culture trip going at the Wells’Built Museum of African American History and Culture.

 Mills 50, Ivanhoe Village, and the Milk District